7 Crucial Things You Need to Know About WHMIS

 How many WHMIS hazard symbols (WHMIS pictograms) are there?

 The WHMIS symbols are called pictograms.
-Pictograms are graphic images that immediately show the user of a hazardous product and what type of hazard is present.
+Pictograms are graphic images that immediately indicate to the user of a hazardous product the type of hazard present.
 There are 10 WHMIS pictograms in WHMIS.
 Please take a look at all the pictograms.

 Who enforces WHMIS requirements in Canada?